 Lance himself always seemed puzzled by the notoriety accorded him by the series, which, he wryly observed, had “raised my family to the status of a recurring question on ‘Hollywood Squares.’

-Four years later in 1987 Lance learned he had H.I.V.
-He remained in good health except for occasional bouts with hepatitis C. before his death of AIDS
+Four years later in 1987 Lance learned he had HIV.
+He remained in good health except for occasional bouts with Hepatitis C before his untimely death to AIDS

 ”It seemed like a medical miracle,” said friend Kristen Hoffman said. ”He just kept bouncing back.”